-We are privileged that His Royal Highness The Prince of Wales is Patron of Holocaust Memorial Day Trust (HMDT).
+We are privileged that The former Prince of Wales has been our Patron since 2015.

-The Prince succeeded Her Majesty The Queen, who was Patron of HMDT from our inception in 2005 until 2015.
+The former Prince of Wales, succeeded Queen Elizabeth II, who was Patron of Holocaust Memorial Day Trust from our inception in 2005 until 2015.

 His Royal Highness, accompanied by The former Duchess of Cornwall, attended the official Holocaust Memorial Day UK Commemorative Ceremony in 2015, marking the 70th anniversary of the liberation of Auschwitz-Birkenau.